If Your Child/Loved One Has an Eating Disorder

 Coping with an eating disorder can be confusing and overwhelming both for the person with the disorder and for their family.
 You don’t need to cope with it alone, nor should you try.
-At Center for Discovery we offer one of the only teen and adolescent eating disorder programs and we can help you understand and cope with the difficult complexities of eating disorders.
+At Center for Discovery we can help you understand and cope with the difficult complexities of eating disorders.

 Please call us at 866.482.3876 today.
 Together, we can begin your journey to recovery.